Measuring our impact

 We monitor the impact we make at all levels of the education system, from supporting policymakers, to delivering improved learning outcomes for students.
 We track a range of metrics to help us understand our reach and impact.
 Either directly or indirectly, our work during our last financial year reached:

-- 2.3 million learners including over 140,000 adult learners (job seekers and those in vocational training) and 19,800 Syrian refugee children
+- 2.4 million learners, including over 94,000 adult learners (job seekers and those in vocational training) – 100,000 more learneres than in the previous year

 Our beneficiary groups